yashasviyadav1/DSA/Core-Concepts/Trees/TreesTheory.md

 A **non-linear** data structure organizes elements in a hierarchical or networked way, where an item can be connected to multiple other items, creating branches.

-Of course.
-Here is a detailed overview of the data structures you've listed for your M.Tech CSE coursework.
  This guide covers the core concepts, trade-offs, and typical use cases for each.

 ### **Trees**